Pocket Pad

 Handwritten Notes

-Parents could send tactile and authentic notes with minimal learning curve.
+Parents could send tactile and personal messages with a minimal learning curve.

 Prompt Cards